cswclui/katacoda-scenarios-1/12factor-005/step02.md

 ## Objective
 The objective of this lesson is to develop an understanding of the benefit of using the [Build, Release Run](https://12factor.net/build-release-run) principle of 12 Factor App in order to make it so you can build your application from the source repository and deploy it in a consistent manner that scales.

-In this lab we're going to ....
+## What you'll be doing

+In this lab we're going to work Jenkins.
+Jenkins will download the source for this scenario for branch of the GitHub repository.
+Then, after the source code has been downloaded from GitHub, Jenkins will install the application's dependencies and run the unit tests that ship with the source code.

+[PUT IN THE INSTRUCTIONS ABOUT THE BUILD AND RELEASE INSTRUCTIONS]

 But, before we do, we need to install Jenkins in Katacoda.
-Jenkins is the release platform we're gong to use to demonstrate the principle of Build, Release Run.
+Jenkins is the release platform we're going to use to demonstrate the principle of Build, Release Run.

 ## Steps